neilghosh/neilghosh.github.io/_posts/2023/2023-12-02-embeddings-prediction-using-vertext-ai-and-vector-database.md.md

 ---
 Google Cloud Vertex AI's Multimodal Prediction Models lets us create embeddings from Images (or even text for that matter).
 By default the embeddings are generated as 1408-dimension vectors however this value is configurable.

+These embeddings can be stored in a vector database and verious queries like finding similar images can be done on the stored vector data.

-In this post we will generate embeddings f
+In this post we will generate embeddings from photos stored in Google Cloud Storage and save them PostgresSQL database with pg-vect
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzkyOTcwNyw3NjE4MTAwMDRdfQ==
+eyJoaXN0b3J5IjpbLTkxNzA0NzAwOCw3NjE4MTAwMDRdfQ==
 -->